Enrolment and visa information for international students

 The following information is provided to assist international students studying in Australia on student visas.

-If you are an international student, the conditions of your visa preclude you from suspending your studies, therefore you should contact your Student Service Office (SSO) or the Student Advisor – International Student Visas on campus to discuss your options.
+If you are an international student, the conditions of your visa preclude you from suspending your studies, therefore you should contact Curtin Connect or the Student Advisor – International Student Visas on campus to discuss your options.

 Your SSO will be able to advise you on whether you are permitted to withdraw from units and how that will affect your visa.
 Withdrawing or suspending your studies will affect your visa, and may extend you normal course duration, so you may require a new student visa to complete your course.